zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/setup/setup-compute.md

   ![](./images/em-stack-details-b.png " ")

 ## **STEP 2**: Terraform Plan (OPTIONAL)
+This is optional, you may skip directly to [Step 3](#STEP3:TerraformApply).

 When using Resource Manager to deploy an environment, execute a terraform **plan** to verify the configuration.
-This is optional, *you may skip directly to Step 3*.

 1.  **[OPTIONAL]** Click **Terraform Actions** -> **Plan** to validate your configuration.
 This takes about a minute, please be patient.